ehealthsuisse/EPR-by-example/files/IdPRenew.md

 ### Request Message

+Primary systems shall use this transaction to renew a assertion whose lifetime is exceeded.

 The following snippet is adapted from a sample request recorded during the EPR projectathon in September 2020.
 Some elements and namespaces were ommitted to increase readability.
 The raw request file may be found **[here](../Auth_samples/Renew_request_raw.xml)**.